lando/lamp/examples/lamp-init/README.md

 # Should be able to global require a composer dep
 cd lamp
-lando composer global require phpunit/phpunit lando ssh -s appserver -c "phpunit --version" lando ssh -s appserver -c "which phpunit | grep /var/www/"
+lando composer global require phpunit/phpunit lando exec appserver -- phpunit --version" lando exec appserver -- which phpunit | grep /var/www/"

 # Should be able to require a composer dep
 cd lamp
-lando composer require phpunit/phpunit lando ssh -s appserver -c "phpunit --version" lando ssh -s appserver -c "which phpunit | grep /app"
+lando composer require phpunit/phpunit lando exec appserver -- phpunit --version" lando exec appserver -- which phpunit | grep /app"

 # Should be able to configure via the config key
 # This tests the 'How do I configure a Lando Recipe' guide.